The MTAB program is designed to address the health issues and needs of rural communities in Mexico.

 The health workers gain additional information and learn new skills at the regional meetings each spring and fall.
 Periodically a four-day retreat for continuing education is hosted at the “Tree Of Life” Training Center.
 These workshops and classes reflect the needs and issues that the health workers encounter in their villages.

-Teaching Brushing Technique Each one-week training unit costs $333. per person.
-A total of $1,000. provides a village woman with the complete three-unit course plus teaching materials and a first-aid kit.
+Each one-week training unit costs $350. per person.
+A total of $1,050. provides a village woman with the complete three-unit course plus teaching materials and a first-aid kit.
 Scholarships are needed to continue this vital ministry that enables people to live a life of health and wholeness.

 Please advise the GYTTE program, by e-mail or fax, of your decision.
-Once your donation is processed you will receive a photograph and letter regarding the woman you have sponsored as a community-based health worker.
+Once your donation has been processed through the Advance you will receive a photograph and letter regarding the woman you have sponsored as a village health worker.